Who Am I?

 The effort to discover who I am also demands careful attention to the many influences that have shaped me as an individual.
 These influences extend beyond the particular convergence of ancestors and events that led to my birth; they include friends, relatives, historical figures, and countless others often overlooked when identity is framed solely in terms of ethnicity or religion.
 I was undeniably a child of the 1960s, shaped by the music of the 1970s and 1980s—Joe Strummer and John Lydon, in particular, left their mark through the records spinning on my turntable.
 My political views were influenced by my wife's uncle, who urged me to read Ayn Rand’s The Fountainhead.
 I was also shaped by teachers at every level—elementary school, high school, and college—as well as by pastors and gothis.
 My perspectives were further formed by the wide range of books I read, a collection so particular that, if it could be listed in full, it would differ from anyone else’s.

-Today, many scientific theories grapple with the very nature of time itself.
+At the same time, contemporary science continues to wrestle with the nature of time itself.
 Is time an illusion?
-How do we come to understand reality—and ourselves within it?
-Our prevailing picture of reality suggests that all times—past, present, and future—are equally real and coexist, much as all points in space are equally real.
-The beliefs and ideas I once held are no less real than those I hold today.
-I needed to walk a spiritual path that included stops in atheism, Lutheranism, and Ásatrú; without these experiences, I would not stand where I am now.
-From my present vantage point, the view is vast and breathtaking.
-A bright golden thread runs through my life, revealing connections among the great religions, philosophy, science, history, and even the occult.
+How do we understand reality—and our place within it?
+Increasingly, our prevailing models suggest that past, present, and future are equally real, coexisting much as all points in space coexist.
+The beliefs I once held are no less real than those I hold now.
+I needed to walk a spiritual path that included atheism, Lutheranism, and Ásatrú; without these stages, I would not be where I stand today.
+From this vantage point, the view is expansive and breathtaking.
+A bright golden thread runs through my life, revealing deep connections among religion, philosophy, science, history, and even the occult.
 Why should any of this be ignored?
 More importantly, how could it be?
-Time does not “flow” or “pass” but exists as a whole—a part of the ALL.
-In this light, the weaving of the Norns offers a powerful image.
-Urd, Verdandi, and Skuld—the Norns of what was, what is, and what may be—are imagined as weaving simultaneously.
-Urd continues her work even now, just as her ancient sisters do; her task is not yet complete.

 The way ahead appears pathless—and true.